-However, according to the Facebook team, Python accounts for 21% of the platform’s code and is used primarily for production engineering and ensuing infrastructure scalability.
+However, according to the Facebook team, Python accounts for 21% of the platform’s code.
+App developers use it for two purposes:

 Google is now a synonym for Internet search.
-From the very start, the creators of the world’s top search engine decided on using Python whenever they could to provide fast development and easy maintenance, and C whenever low latency was crucial.
+From the very start, the creators of the world’s top search engine decided to use Python whenever they could to provide fast development and easy maintenance, and C whenever low latency was crucial.

 By now, it would be no exaggeration to say that Google is one of the heaviest Python users.
 Another Google service, the world’s largest video streaming platform Youtube is written almost entirely in Python.

 These names speak for themselves.
 Obviously, apart from the efficient tech stack, these world-famous apps and services have other prerequisites of staying on top of the game, including successful business models.
 However, it looks like Python could be an important part of their success.

 The range of Python business use cases keeps extending.
 As of today, it is increasingly used in web, app, and enterprise product development.
 Surely, Python has its limitations, such as a slightly higher latency.
 Yet, the seamless integrations with other programming languages make it almost universal.

 With a robust developer community, rich code libraries and resources, and a number of diverse development frameworks, Python has all it takes to become your instrument of choice for propelling your business forward.

-Python enables you to accelerate development, create MVPs fast and test them for acceptance, drive digital transformation with emerging technologies, and build reliable and scalable future-ready software solutions.
+Python enables you to accelerate development, create MVPs fast, and test them for acceptance.
+Moreover, it helps to drive digital transformation with emerging technologies, and build reliable and scalable future-ready software solutions.